Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 - *2018, 2019* The First Prize of Outstanding Students in SUSTech (**Top 5%** in SUSTech)

 # 💻 Reviewer for
-- TCSVT-IEEE Transactions on Circuits and Systems for Video Technology
+- TCSVT-IEEE Transactions on Circuits and Systems for Video Technology (2024)
-- ELL-Electronics Letters
+- ELL-Electronics Letters (2022, 2025)
-- AICAS-IEEE International Conference on Artificial Intelligence Circuits and Systems
+- AICAS-IEEE International Conference on Artificial Intelligence Circuits and Systems (2023, 2025)
+- ICME-IEEE International Conference on Multimedia & Expo (2025)

 # ![0D4D876E](https://github.com/Yuzhe-Fu/Yuzhe-Fu.github.io/assets/54790390/34cd68b3-1087-400d-9c3a-1ea97768f74c) About Me:
 - I am a easy-going and spirited individual with a passion for life.
 My enthusiasm not only drives my own life but also positively influences those around me.